gca-research-group/tee-morello-performance-experiments/README.md

 <h1 style="font-size: 2em;">Results of some performance and security evaluation against library-based compartments created in the Morello Board</h1>

+This document presents the results of some performance and security evaluation tests conducted on library--based compartments created on a Morello Board running cheriBSD 24.5.

 # Evaluation of the number of library--based compartments

 In the CAMB project we are interested in using Morello Boards for